Whitepaper: Agile process development

 Develop Robust Processes with quality built in

 The biopharmaceutical industry is moving away from a ‘Quality by QC’/’Quality after Design’ approach and implementing Quality by Design (QbD) philosophy.
-The International Conference for Harmonization’s (ICH) guidelines emphasise the need for “documented evidence that the process, operated within established parameters, can perform effectively and reproducibly to produce a drug substance or intermediate meeting its predetermined specifications and quality attributes.”
+The International Conference for Harmonization’s (ICH) guidelines emphasize the need for “documented evidence that the process, operated within established parameters, can perform effectively and reproducibly to produce a drug substance or intermediate meeting its predetermined specifications and quality attributes.”

 When Process Development data is stored in silos, demonstrating to regulatory authorities that a comprehensive exploration of the relationships between CPPs and CQAs has been conducted is challenging.